 4. After ~3 minutes of boiling, edge your wooden spoon (or spatula) between one of the leaves and the head of the cabbage and push a little.
 The leaves should be soft, and easily come away (see photo above).
 This entire process should take less than 5 minutes.

 5. Remove the cabbage head from the boiling pot using two wooden spoons (see photo above).
 And place the boiled cabbage on a plate lined with a paper towel, and give it a chance to cool a bit.

 6. Repeat steps 3-5 with the second head of cabbage.
 Once you remove the second cabbage head from the boiling water, keep the pot of boiling water.
-You may need it to soften some of the cabbage leaves, if they are not pliable enough.
+You may need it to soften some of the cabbage leaves, if they are not pliable enough for folding cabbage rolls.